-In this section, we provide an alternative solution for the power optimization problem based on the well known uplink-downlink duality [43], [44].
+In this section, we provide an alternative solution for the power optimization problem based on the well known uplink-downlink duality [40], [41].
 As explained in the previous sections, the problem can be solved efficiently without the use of duality.
-However, previous attempts for solving the downlink beamforming problem, which is a special case of precoding (where $\mathbf{H}{\mathrm{Tx}} = \mathbf{I}$ ), are based on this approach.
-Therefore, for completeness, we now review this method and generalize it to the case of precoding, i.e., arbitrary $\mathbf{H}{\mathrm{Tx}}$ .
+However, previous attempts for solving the downlink beamforming problem, which is a special case of precoding (where $\mathbf{H}{Tx} = \mathbf{I}$), are based on this approach.
+Therefore, for completeness, we now review this method and generalize it to the case of precoding, i.e., arbitrary \mathbf{H}{Tx} .
 Moreover, the duality is interesting from an engineering point of view, as it provides an interesting physical interpretation of the solution.

 Recently, an interesting duality was found between downlink beamforming and another problem called uplink beamforming.
-It is usually referred to as downlink (broadcast) uplink (multiple access) duality, since one problem typically arises in the broadcast channel of a downlink system, and the other arises in the multiple access channel of an uplink system.
+It is usually referred to as downlink (broadcast)-uplink (multiple access) duality, since one problem typically arises in the broadcast channel of a downlink system, and the other arises in the multiple access channel of an uplink system.
 Fortunately, the uplink beamforming problem is easier to solve.
 Using the duality, the downlink solution can be derived through the uplink solution.
-For simplicity, in the sequel, we restrict ourselves to full rank channels (as did all the works in this context).
-Mathematically, the duality can be stated as follows:
+For simplicity, in the sequel, we restrict ourselves to full-rank channels.
+Mathematically, the duality can be stated as follows.